 Pray for girls trapped in sexual exploitation and forced labor.

-Worldwide, 11.9 million girls ages 5 to 17 work as domestic laborers, according to the International Labor Organization.
+Worldwide, 120 million girls and women younger than 20 years have suffered some form of forced sexual contact.
 Unsuspecting children are often forced into child labor or the sex trade.
 The full extent of the problem is unknown, but governments and organizations, including World Vision, have made progress in recent years to prosecute traffickers and identify and rehabilitate survivors of the crime.

 Jesus, we come to You humbled by the struggles many girls face every day.
+Guard and protect them from the sex trade and child labor.
 Restore them to trusting relationships and self-confidence.
 Inspire leaders to create policies that address the causes of sexual exploitation and forced labor.